kmwasiluk/ntsketch/README.md

 Addendum, alterations made by Kevin Wasiluk

-We've made changes and the functionality of ntCard as described above
+We've made some experimental changes to ntCard that are summarized below.

 Run ntSketch
 ==========